Reading Time: 4 minutes

 What’s Wrong With Those Moves?

 The half and quarter reps are significantly easier to do than doing the real moves.
+Deciding to take the easy way out is not how you will build a great body.

 Also, trying to impress the commercial gym crowd or tricking yourself into thinking you are stronger than you really are plays a part in this too.